gl1tchxd-git/advanced_mobs/README.md

 This Mod is free to use in Modpacks.
-Not for commercial use whithout my permission.
+Not for commercial use without my permission.